 I provided a textbook definition above, but in Sanura’s terms, it means not letting your job get the best of you and being your end all and be all.
 Our jobs and the income they provide keep the roofs over our heads, the clothes on our backs and the food on our tables.
 Because of this, we often allow our jobs to take up more than the 40 hours we already dedicate to our careers weekly.
 Slowly but surely we start skipping the gym, canceling those after work happy hours, and holding off on taking our well-earned vacations.
 But simply put, that’s not okay!
 What good are we to our employers if we’re running ourselves into the ground from working too hard?

 I remember on my first corporate job, I was so focused on climbing that ladder that I had no problem being the first to arrive and the last to leave.
 Working weekends and bypassing happy hours so I could get to bed early to get to work early.
 Needless to say, I was miserable and being bypassed every time promotions came around didn’t help matters either.
 I found that I was putting in all this work, only for it to go unnoticed and my personal life suffered as a result.
 I realized that I could still do my job well without impeding upon MY time, and this was when work-life balance stopped just being buzzwords, but a practice that I regularly implemented in my life.
 To successfully achieve the work-life balance you have to take stock of your behaviors inside and outside of the office and make adjustments accordingly.
+Too much focus on work is damaging for your social life, while an extreme social life can be detrimental to your career.
+That’s why some people prefer to opt for the digital nomad lifestyle, which allows them to work and earn while they travel the world living an exciting life.

 INSIDE THE OFFICE